muziejus/media-history-of-nyc/sections/policies.md

 #### Attendance

 As indicated above, attendance is required.
-Two absences will be excused without supplemental documentation, and I encourage you to use these tactically.
+Three absences will be excused without supplemental documentation, and I encourage you to use these tactically.
 Catching up is your responsibility.

 Subsequent absence requires formal documentation.
 Otherwise it begins to harm your final grade.
-Though class participation is only part of the final grade, extreme absenteeism (more than four meetings missed) will put your ability to pass the course at risk.
+Though class participation is only part of the final grade, extreme absenteeism (more than six meetings missed) will put your ability to pass the course at risk, even if the absences are excused.

 Please show up on time to class, as well.